 A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
-Coercion may include physical, psychological, financial, sexual and emotional pressure.
+Coercion may include physical,

+12 DCFP Adolescent Safety Framework info and Safer Me Assessment psychological, financial, sexual and emotional pressure.
 It may also involve physical or sexual violence and abuse.